Prenuptial Agreements: Is It REALLY Important or Just a Show?

 • Reducing court involvement in divorce proceedings.

-• Clearly defining jointly held and newly acquired property during the marriage.
+• Defining jointly held and newly acquired property during the marriage.

 • Reducing the financial burden of divorce.